 After we appreciated how free and beautiful nature can be in Shirahama, we ventured across mainland Japan to Nachi Katsuura.
 My friend had just started working in the rural town, and it’s not something that would have been on our itinerary otherwise.

 I’m here to tell you that it should be on yours.

 I heard a couple stories about the Hashigui-iwa rock formations.
-One told of gods placing the imposing, shattered stones where they are.
+One told of gods placing the imposing, shattered stones where they are today.

 Another said the people of the region kept trying to build a bridge, but a sea monster surfaced after each attempt, destroying their work.

-Geologically, this likely used to be all one rock face, and tsunamis destroyed it over time, shattering some of the rocks and moving others closer to the shore.
+Geologically, this likely used to be all one rock face.
+Tsunamis destroyed it over time, shattering some of the rocks and moving others closer to the shore.

 Whatever story you want to believe, it’s a really incredible thing to see.

 The Tallest Waterfall in Japan

 The tallest waterfall in Japan is located in Nachi Katsuura, and it’s a sight to behold.
 At its base is a shrine where locals can pay reverence and ask favors of the spirits living inside this natural wonder.
 We got there later in the day, but I also believe there are shrines as you work your way up the mountain.
 Across the top of the waterfall, there are boundary markers which are regularly replaced in Shinto fashion.

 The waterfall itself is breathtaking, but the surrounding mountains add to the beauty.
 I may have cried in Shirahama, but my sibling held back tears in Nachi Katsuura.
 In that moment, taking in the gargantuan majesty of the mountains, I believed as the people of old that these edifices of nature’s sheer power held within them spirits that were older than time itself.